RonanC/Countdown-Letters-Game-Solver/README.md

 I feel like the algorithm and helper functions, menu system are built very well and are easy to understand and extend.

 I have listed all efficiencies, timings, memory usage, code updates and insights into my thought process.

+I initially wanted to create a web application in Flask, and a book parser to create a dictionary.
+I left these out.

 ## References
 [1]: https://gist.github.com/ianmcloughlin/cc5340ee080bd135919a